Melania Trump wears jacket saying 'I really don't care' before visit with migrant kids

-Images from the Associated Press showed that the first lady wore the jacket when boarding a plane at Andrews Air Force Base in Maryland as she was on her way to Texas to visit the US-Mexico border.
-She only wore the jacket when she boarded the plane, and not when she got off.
+Images from the Associated Press showed the first lady wore the jacket when boarding a plane at Andrews Air Force Base in Maryland as she was on her way to Texas to visit the US-Mexico border.
+She wore the jacket when she boarded the plane, but not when she got off.

 The image prompted criticism on Twitter.
 Walter Shaub, former director of the US Office of Government Ethics, tweeted, "Dear @FLOTUS, thank you for your refreshing honesty."